-Low Carb Cauliflower Mashed Potatoes recipe that is so easy to make.
+Cauliflower Mashed Potatoes recipe that is easy, flavorful and a low carb version of traditional mashed potatoes.
 PLUS, there is a secret to making your cauliflower taste more like mashed potatoes.
-Follow the recipe to find out what that is!
+We’re ready to spill our secret to you!

-They have told me that one of their biggest hangups is the texture and consistency.
-Mashed potatoes are supposed to be thick, and mashed cauliflower just isn’t.
+Detractors have shared their biggest hangups: Texture and consistency.
+It’s true, mashed potatoes are supposed to be thick and delicious.
+Without proper preparation, mashed cauliflower just isn’t that.

-What they don’t know is that there is a secret to making truly good cauliflower mash.
-A secret to getting the consistency to be like mashed potatoes.
-It’s a secret that I think makes all the difference.
+There is a secret to making truly good cauliflower mash.
+A secret to getting consistency to be like mashed potatoes.
+It’s a secret that we think makes all the difference.

-- The easy way to do this is simply to use a cheesecloth and wring out the cooked cauliflower over the sink.
+- The simplest way to do this is to use a cheesecloth and wring out the cooked cauliflower over the sink.

 YOU MIGHT ALSO ENJOY THESE LOW CARB RECIPES: